garrandall/popular-music-data/tracks/3-britney-spears.md

 Counting, 1, 2, 3
 Peter, Paul and Mary
 Getting down with 3P
-Everybody loves... ooh
+Everybody loves... oh
 Counting, 1, 2, 3
 Not only you and me
 Got one eighty degrees, and I'm caught in between Counting, 1, 2, 3
 Peter, Paul and Mary
 Getting down with 3P
-Everybody loves... ooh
+Everybody loves... oh

 Three is a charm